What is VOIP software?

 Voicemail transcription

-VoIP can make voice recordings of voice mail messages for the company to listen to later, or those messages can be sent to the correct party in text format through voicemail to email transcription.
-While transcriptions are not 100 percent accurate, VoIP providers will often pair the transcription with the original voice recording to provide further context.
+VoIP can record voicemail messages for the company to listen to later, or those messages can be sent to the correct party in text format through voicemail-to-email transcription.
+While transcriptions are not 100 percent accurate, VoIP providers often pair the transcription with the original voice recording to provide further context.

 Auto dialer / predictive dialer